Twisted homology of configuration spaces, homology of spaces of equivariant maps, and stable homology of spaces of non-resultant systems of real homogeneous polynomials: Proof of Theorem

 {\it Proof} (cf. \cite{fuchs}).
-The assertion on $\pm \Q$-orientability is immediate.
+The assertion on the $\pm \Q$-orientability is immediate.
 Let us fix a direction in $\R^m$.
 If $N$ is even, denote by $\Xi$ the subset in $ B(\R^m,N)$ consisting of all configurations, whose $N$ points can be split into pairs, such that the line through any pair has the chosen direction.
-For odd $N$, let $\Xi$ consist of all such $(N-1)$-configurations augmented arbitrarily with some $N$th points. $\Xi$ is an orientable $(mN - (m-1)[N/2])$-dimensional semi-algebraic variety, in particular its intersection index with the cycle $W \subset B(\R^m,N)$ is well defined.
-If the points $a_s$ (and $X_N$ if $N$ is odd) defining $W$ are in general position with respect to the chosen direction, and $\varepsilon$ is small, then this intersection index is obviously equal to $\pm 1$ depending on the choice of orientations, so the homology class of $W$ is not equal to 0. $\Box$
+For odd $N$, let $\Xi$ consist of all such $(N-1)$-configurations augmented arbitrarily with some $N$th points. $\Xi$ is an $(mN - (m-1)[N/2])$-dimensional semi-algebraic variety with a standard orientation in its regular points, and its fundamental cycle defines an element of the group $\bar H_{mN - (m-1)[N/2]}(B(\R^m,N), \Q)$.
+In particular, its intersection index with the cycle $V(N) \subset B(\R^m,N)$ is well defined.
+If the points $a_s$ (and $X_N$ if $N$ is odd) defining $W$ are in general position with respect to the chosen direction, and $\varepsilon$ is small, then these two cycles have exactly one transversal intersection point, therefore the homology classes of both of them are not equal to 0. $\Box$

-Consider now the fiber bundle $I(L_r^{m},N) \to L_r^{m}$ sending any ordered configuration to its first point.
-It is easy to see that the fundamental group of its base acts trivially on the cohomology groups of its fiber which is equal to $I(L_{r,\star}^m, N-1)$, cf. \cite{A69}.
-This fiber bundle has a continuous cross-section: we can complete any point $X \in L_r^{m}$ by $N-1$ points lying in the same fiber of the Hopf bundle.
-Hence

-Again, the cohomology groups of $B(L_r^{m},N)$ with coefficients in $\Q$ and in $\pm \Q$ are the quotients of this group (\ref{proo}) by some actions of the group $S(N)$, see the proof of Lemma \ref{lem11}.

-\begin{lemma} Already the factorization by the action of the subgroup $S(N-1)$ of permutations of the last $N-1$ elements of our configurations kills almost all the homology classes of the product in the right-hand part of $($\ref{proo}$)$ reducing them to the linear combinations of only two of them. \end{lemma}

-{\it Proof.} The quotient groups of the right-hand group (\ref{proo}) by these partial actions can be considered as the cohomology groups (with coefficients in $\Q$ or $\pm \Q$) of the space of $N$-point configurations, one of whose points is distinguished.
-This space is fibered over $S^m$, and the terms $E_2$ of Leray spectral sequences of this fibration, which calculate our cohomology groups, are equal to the cohomology groups of $S^m$ with coefficients in the groups considered in Proposition \ref{chn76}. $\Box$

-By Proposition \ref{chn76}, in the case of coefficients in $\Q$ these two basic classes lie in dimensions $0$ and $m$.
-The first of them survives the action of remaining permutations by the obvious reason, and the second one by the fact that the Euler characteristic of our space is equal to 0.
-This proves part (a) of Theorem \ref{lem29}.

-In the case (b) of $\pm \Q$-coefficients, the dimensions of the remaining two basic homology classes are equal to $(m-1)[(N-1)/2]$ and $(m-1)[(N-1)/2]+m$.
-Again, by the Euler characteristic argument these two classes simultaneously survive or not the additional factorization by the action of permutations involving the first point.
-The first of these classes is defined by the cycle $W!$ obtained from $W \subset B(\R^m,N-1) \subset B(L_{r,\star}^m,N-1)$ by adding the point $L_r^m \setminus L_{r,\star}^m$ to all configurations forming the manifold $W$.